CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ![Altar mesh with base color and emissivity implemented](progressImages/day7AltarTexture2.png)

-TODO: Show progression of adding more textures to an object (base, +color, +roughness, +normal, +emissivity)
+Here is a series of images of the same scene, with differing level of textures applied to them.

 <figure>
 <img src="progressImages/altar0.png" alt="No Textures"